byu-cs-260-spring-2019/lab-5-photo-bomb-victoria-skylan/tutorials/part3.md

 # Part 3: Server Setup

-We need to setup a server for the back end of this project.
+We willsetup a server for the back end of this project - we won't use it in this lab, but this is how you would add it in if wanted to add an API.
 In the top level of this project, install some packages we will need:

 ```